A Many-Sorted Variant of Japaridze's Polymodal Provability Logic: Preliminaries

 The formula $\nbox{n}_T$ is a provability predicate of level $n$.
 It formalizes the notion of being provable in the theory $T + \Th_{\Pi_n}(\stdmodel)$, where $\Th_{\Pi_n}(\stdmodel)$ is the set of all true $\Pi_n$-sentences.

 Another strong sequence of provability predicates is defined by $\nbox{0}_\omega \coloneqq \Box_\PA$ and

-The predicate $\nbox{n}_\omega$ is of level $2n$ and formalizes the notion of \emph{provability by $n$ applications of the $\omega$-rule}.
-Japardize originally showed arithmetical completeness for this arithmetical interpretation, while completeness with respect to the broader class of arithmetical interpretations, defined by strong sequences of provability predicates, was later established by~\citet{ignatiev:1993}.\footnote{See~\citet{artemovbekl:2004} for a brief historical background.}
+The predicate $\nbox{n}_\omega$ is of level $2n$ and formalizes the notion of ``\emph{provability by $n$ applications of the $\omega$-rule}''.
+Japaridze originally showed arithmetical completeness of $\GLP$ for this interpretation, while completeness with respect to the broader class of interpretations, defined by strong sequences of provability predicates, was later established in~\citep{ignatiev:1993}.\footnote{See~\citep{artemovbekl:2004} for a brief historical background.}